It’s natural to feel a little worried about moving away from home to start university.

 If you’re a postgraduate student, there’s extra information on the postgraduate study website.

 Open days and events are a great way to find out more about the University and your course.
 You can meet students and staff and explore our buildings.
-Read about past welcome events we had in September 2023.
+Read about the September 2025 welcome event.

 You can tell us about your disability in our online Student Information Form, so that we can make sure you feel supported with your studies.
 This is sometimes known as disclosing your disability.
 You may also need to provide evidence of your diagnosis.

-If you already told us about your disability in your UCAS application, one of our friendly advisers will be in touch.
+If you already told us about your disability in your UCAS application and you are made an offer following your interview, one of our friendly advisers will be in touch.

 If you haven't told us about your disability yet, you can do this at any time.